- Stress Down With Humor

 - Look For A Better Way

 - The S.E.R.V.I.C.E.PRINCIPLES

-John Madden was in the management of multiple hotels and restaurants in Europe and in the United States.
-Later he worked and traveled for an international management consultant company, advising businesses on productivity improvement, and management development.
+John Madden was in the management of multiple hotels and restaurants in Europe and in the United States, and advising businesses on productivity improvement, and management development.

 John has presented lectures and seminars in over a hundred cities on Customer Service, Coaching Skills for Managers, Time and Stress management, and Interpersonal Skills.
 His clients include banks, hospitality, health care, insurance, retail, and manufacturing.
 His style is upbeat, motivational, humorous, and educational.